arangodb/arangodb-java-driver/docs/v7_detailed_changes.md

 Transitive dependencies on Jackson Core, Databind and Annotations have been added, using by default version `2.14`.
 The versions of such libraries can be overridden, the driver is compatible with Jackson versions: `2.10`, `2.11`, `2.12` , `2.13`, `2.14`.

+If these dependency requirements cannot be satisfied, you might need to use the [shaded version](#arangodb-java-driver-shaded) of this driver.

 ## User Data Types